 - The kids of a Muslim mother can’t declare any claim over the assets during her lifetime.
 Issue of inheritance arises at the mother’s death.

-In any other religion, property rights would be governed by the Indian Succession Act.
+In any other religion, property rights of son would be governed by the Indian Succession Act.